Sandister Tei: Early life and education

 Tei was born in Accra, Ghana.
-She went to Achimota School, later the University of Ghana, where she majored in Geography and was awarded a scholarship by the Tullow Group in 2013 to take a Master of Arts in international journalism at Cardiff University.
+She went to Achimota School, later the University of Ghana, where she majored in Geography and was awarded a scholarship by the Tullow Group in 2013 to take a master's degree in international journalism at Cardiff University.

 Career

 Following her masters in Cardiff University, Tei joined Al Jazeera's digital channel AJ+ in 2014.
 She later worked at Joy FM briefly as a social media executive and moved to Citi FM as a multimedia journalist.

 Tei later joined the Traffic Avenue drive time show as a side-kick for Jessica Opare-Saforo.
 She was also the presenter for Tech and Social Media trends on the award-winning Citi Breakfast Show.

 Until she departed from Citi, she was the Deputy Programs Manager for Citi FM and Citi TV.

 Aside from her roles in broadcast media, Tei also was a digital media trainer who facilitated training for Young African Leaders Initiative, Voice of America, Office of the Mayor of Accra.

+Tei has worked for the Wikimedia Foundation since 2021.